ncs-jss/plexus-17/README.md

  B. Setting Up the client -
    1. Run `cd client ` in separate terminal to change into client directory.
    2. In client directory run `npm i` to install client-side dependencies.
-   3. In client directory run `touch .env.development`.
+   3. In client directory run `touch .env`.
    4. In client directory run `npm start`.
    5. Navigate to localhost:3000 in the browser.